 When you turn Search on

-, you allow your child to find and watch the millions of videos available in YouTube Kids.
-These videos are made available in the app only after being selected by a special algorithm designed to return relevant and appropriate results.
+, you allow your child to find and watch the millions of videos that are available in YouTube Kids.
+These videos are selected by a special algorithm designed to return relevant and appropriate results.

-Videos available through Search, however, are not subject to human review.
-YouTube handles a tremendous breadth, depth and scale of content – so while we work hard to get it right, your child may sometimes find content in the app that you may not want them to watch.
+But videos available through Search are not subject to human review.
+YouTube handles tremendous breadth, depth and scale of content.
+So while we work hard to get it right, your child may find content that you don't want them to watch.

 If you would like to restrict your child's experience to a more limited set of content, you can turn off Search

 using parental settings.
 By turning Search off, your child will only have access to channels that have been verified by YouTube Kids.
-Please keep in mind that regardless of the status of Search
+Keep in mind that regardless of the status of Search

-in your app, there is always a chance that your child will find content that you don't want them to watch.
+in your app, there's always a chance that your child will find content you don't want them to watch.

 Note: When you turn Search off, your Watch and Search history will be cleared, as well as Recommended and Watch it again videos.

-In addition to turning off Search, YouTube Kids offers additional parental controls to help you choose the right experience for your child.
-Find out more about parental controls and settings
+In addition to turning off Search, YouTube Kids offers more parental controls to help you choose the right experience for your child.
+Learn more about parental controls and settings

 Videos on the home screen